Our School Bursar - Mrs P Bagnall

-Mrs Bagnall will usually be your first point of contact whenever you ring or visit The Richard Heathcote Community Primary School.
-If as a parent you have a query, please speak to Mrs Bagnall who will be happy to help you.
+Mrs Bagnall or Mrs Dutton will be your first point of contact whenever you ring or visit The Richard Heathcote Community Primary School.
+If as a parent you have a query, please speak to either Mrs Bagnall or Mrs Dutton who will be happy to help you.

 Please contact the office on 01782 720406 or by email email@example.com

-If you are thinking about sending your child to The Richard Heathcote Community Primary School, then we would like to thank you for considering our school and would ask that you contact us, at the office, to arrange a visit.
+If you are thinking about your child joining The Richard Heathcote Community Primary School, then we would like to thank you for considering our school and would ask that you contact us, at the office, to arrange a visit.

 All Reception and KS1 children currently receive a Free school meal under the government's Universal Infant Free School Meals Criteria.
 You do not need to apply, simply let the office know.

-The cost for school lunch is currently £2.30 per day for KS2 children (as of 3rd April 2017)
+The cost for school lunch is currently £2.35 per day for KS2 children.

 If you have a child in KS2 they may be entitled to free school meals if you are in receipt of one of the following: